Sharing the Load: Autonomous Multi-Rover Cargo Transport: METHOD

 \subsubsection{Follower Reference Poses}

 For the follower reference pose planning, two alternative methods are considered.
 Both take the desired inter-robot distance explicitly into account.

 \paragraph{Distance-Aware Pose Selection}

-The first method relies on an established communication link between leader and follower, defining reference poses for the follower that maintain the desired inter-robot distance using the latest information about the leader.
+The first method relies on a communication link between leader and follower, allowing the follower to compute reference poses that maintain the desired inter-robot distance using the latest information about the leader.
 The simplest approach uses the planned leader reference poses.
 For improved performance, the leader's state estimate and anticipated motion, obtained from its most recent MPC solution, can be used instead.
-A linear interpolation in the Lie algebra $\mathfrak{se}(3)$ of the MPC rollout provides the anticipated leader state at the follower's reference times.
-Once the leader states at the desired times are determined, the follower reference poses are defined along the teach path such that they satisfy the inter-robot distance, either in Euclidean space or along the path's arc length.
+Interpolation of the MPC rollout provides the anticipated leader state at the follower's reference times.
+Once the leader states at the desired times are determined, the follower reference poses are defined along the teach path such that they satisfy the inter-robot distance, either in Euclidean space or along the path's arclength.
 Because this method depends on the quality of the leader's state estimates and MPC tracking, errors can arise if these are inaccurate or biased.
-To address this, an alternative reference pose selection method is proposed that implements a proportional-integral (PI) feedback controller directly on the inter-robot distance error.